jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 }
 ```

-If coming from object-oriented languages, the temptation might be to create an hierarchy of React components but
+If coming from object-oriented languages, the temptation might be to create a hierarchy of React components, but
 this pattern is discouraged by the designers of React because React components are intended more for composition,
 where more complex React components are made-up of simpler components where the enclosing components pass properties
 down through the child's initial props.
 To illustrate, here is a `Header` Reaction component that